Overview

 Dosing

-The appropriate dose of Griffonia simplicifolia depends on several factors such as the user's age, health, and several other conditions.
-At this time there is not enough scientific information to determine an appropriate range of doses for Griffonia simplicifolia.
+There isn't enough reliable information to know what an appropriate dose of Griffonia simplicifolia might be.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
-Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.
+Be sure to follow relevant directions on product labels and consult a healthcare professional before using.

 View References